nithinmathewjoji/nithinmathewjoji/README.md

 #### 🌟 Current Projects (work in progress):
 - **WayPointX**: An offline GPS-based navigation device with Wi-Fi hosting.
 - **Kilo-Byte**: A desktop pet powered by ESP32, blending creativity and tech.
+- **Jarvis , The iron Man assistant**: yes if tony stark can build then why not me ?.

 #### 🛠️ Tools & Platforms:
 - **Hardware:** Arduino, ESP32, NodeMCU.